openshift/insights-operator/docs/arch.md

 ## Configuring what to gather

-[Insights API](https://github.com/openshift/api/blob/master/config/v1alpha1/types_insights.go) and the corresponding `insightsdatagather.config.openshift.io` CRD allow you to specify a list of `disabledGatherers` to disable specific gatherers or disable data gathering altogether by setting the value to `all`.
+The [Insights API](https://github.com/openshift/api/blob/master/config/v1alpha2/types_insights.go) and the corresponding `insightsdatagather.config.openshift.io` CRD allow you to enable or disable all gatherers.

+- To **disable all data gathering**, set `insightsdatagather.spec.gatherConfig.gatherers.mode` to `None`.
+- By default, **all gatherers are enabled**.
+To explicitly enable all gatherers, set the mode to `All`.

+To disable specific gatherers:

+- Set `insightsdatagather.spec.gatherConfig.gatherers.mode` to `Custom`.
+- Specify the gatherers to run in `insightsdatagather.spec.gatherConfig.gatherers.custom`, including their configurations.

 ## Configure gathering jobs to store archives into PersistenVolume